jayclassless/tidypy/README.rst

     issues by the file they were found in.

 pylint
-    Prints a report to the console that is in the same format as `pylint`_'s default output.
+    Prints a report to the console that is in the same format as `Pylint`_'s default output.

 pycodestyle